nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Tutor Tracker is a d**esktop app designed to help students search for tutors and manage tuition appointments**, optimised for use via a Command Line Interface (CLI) for a fast and streamlined experience.
+Tutor Tracker is a **desktop app designed to help students search for tutors and manage tuition appointments**, optimised for use via a Command Line Interface (CLI) for a fast and streamlined experience.

 * Table of Contents
 {:toc}